Hiredreviews/funnelpy/README.md

 ## Usage Example - sigmas

-This example uses the same data but does not visualise the funnel plot.
+This example uses the same data but does not visualise the funnel plot directly through the function.

+Instead, retrieves the calulcated confidence intervals and produces a plot through manual use of seaborn and matplotlib functionality.
+This gives us greater flexibility over visualisation design.
 ```sh
 import funnelpy.funnelpy as fpy